IgorShadurin/zoomerok-new/README.md

 `docker-compose up -d`

-Setup your server software to host static data, zoo server scripts.
+TODO: Setup your server software to host static data and redirect 8080 port from your machine to https.

 ### Disclaimer